tempodb/tempodb-net/README.md

 ## DeleteByKey(string serieskey, DateTime start, DateTime end)

 Deletes a range of data specified by series key.
 The key, start, and end times are required.
-As with the read api, the start datetime is inclusive and the end datetime is exclusive. i.e. \[start, end)
+As with the read api, the start datetime is inclusive and the end datetime is exclusive. i.e. \[start, end).

 ### Parameters
 * seriesKey - key for the series to delete from (string)